Gifts in wills FAQS

 However, for most people, an online will writing service like Make a Will Online provides all you need to make a will.
 Your will is checked by a fully qualified solicitor at every stage, and you can always call the helpline with any queries.
 If there are any points of concern, the solicitor will contact you with suggested amendments or clarifications.

 The cost of writing a will varies depending on how complicated it is.
 You can ask several solicitors what they charge before making your decision.
 However, a simple will normally costs around £200.

 There are three types of gift you can leave in your will:

-· A share of your estate (residuary legacy) – This is a percentage of your estate after all other gifts and expenses have been paid.
-This option is a really valuable way to help us as they usually maintain their value and can also increase over time.
-This also means you’re less likely to need to amend your will in the future.
+A share of your estate (residuary legacy) – This is a percentage of your estate after all other gifts and expenses have been paid.
+This option is a great way to support us and means you’re less likely to need to amend your will in future.

 · A specific sum (pecuniary legacy) – This is a gift of a set amount of money

 · A specific item – This could be something valuable such as an antique, painting, property or shares that we would sell.